Share

 • Does the page look clear and well-organized?

-Choosing Fonts, Photos, and a Layout
+Choosing Fonts, Images, and Designing Layouts

-Now you know that choosing an aesthetic is key to a visually appealing website.
-How do you apply it to your site though?
+Now you know that choosing an aesthetic is vital to a visually appealing website.
+How do you apply it to your site, though?
+Your aesthetic moves from an idea to the page when you choose the fonts, images, and website layout to express it.

 How Fonts Elicit Emotion

 Just like design affects the perception of usability, fonts elicit subconscious responses from viewers.
 When you choose a font, you choose how a reader will engage with the text.
+For example, take a look at the font used for the “Toys R Us” logo.

 Now take a look at US Bank’s logo.

-Font choices vary from site to site and will depend greatly on the type of company you are creating the site for.
-If you are creating a website for a children’s clothing boutique, your font choices will likely be a little more playful.
+Font choices vary from site to site and will depend significantly on the company you create the site for.
+If you design a website for a children’s clothing boutique, your font choices will likely be a little more playful.
 On the other hand, if you run a financial services company, your font choices need to be professional and evoke trust.
+Head over to Stepto and Son for their top ten great web font combinations.
+Here’s a little sampler:

 Also, check out this article from Tuts+ for advice on what fonts to use for optimal readability and legibility, and head to this Piktochart post to read more about combining fonts!